weygoldt/weygoldt.github.io/content/_index.md

 ---
-title: "Welcome to Blowfish! :tada:"
-description: "This is a demo of the Blowfish theme for Hugo."
+title: "Welcome"
+description: "A brief introduction to the website"
 ---

-Hi and welcome to my personal website.
-This site is currently being build and most of what you see is just blind text or drafts.
-This is a test.
+:wave: Hi, I'm Patrick!
+I am passionate about the study of animal behavior, data science, Linux and open source software.
+Learn more [here](./about).
+Welcome to my academic & personal website.